TerriaJS/terriajs/Documentation/CatalogManagement/Initialization-File.md

 - Files on Github, including Gist files, are not served with CORS.
 However, you can access them through a third-party service, rawgit.com.
 For instance, https://github.com/TerriaJS/terriajs/blob/master/wwwroot/test/init/test-tablestyle.json can be accessed as https://rawgit.com/TerriaJS/terriajs/master/wwwroot/test/init/test-tablestyle.json.

+All catalog files, however loaded, are merged together in Terria.
+Any two items with the same name and place in the tree are combined.
+This means that if two catalog files each define a group called "Water", there will be only one "Water" group in Terria, containing the two sets of group members merged together.

 ## Editing catalog files

 Catalog files can be edited three ways: